 The river has several characters along its track and provides some great lines through the boulders.
 Check out the pictures below, they speak a thousand words.
 Scouting rapids for trees is vital in the main rapids, the river is prone to this hazard.
 There was lots of tree debris from the Dec19 floods when we rafted, but not much of it effected the run because it was high on the rocks or banks.
 There was however one tree that we had to portage over in low flow (check the pics).
 If in doubt, give it a scout.

 The river in low flow is tight to begin and flows along the left bank with ease and diverts onto the right bank just below Weka Flat.
 There are slightly steeper sections with class 2 paddling along this section.
 Then the river starts to tighten and drops through larger boulders, which makes for some great technical paddling on rock garden rapid.

 200m down stream the trees tighten into one mass and the river steepens with the largest rapid running into a stunning pool, then it starts to look more technical with 3 definite drops over the next 200m.
-These are roughly 1.5m in size and look runnable for a capable team with good safety.
-Next time 😉 This section is easily portaged on river right and the last rapid can be ran before the gorge.
+These are roughly 1.5m in size and look runnable for a capable team, grade 4-.
+NOTE this section is however easily portaged on river right and the last rapid can be ran before the gorge.